 How can authorized payers make payment on my behalf?

 Students have the option to designate another party to view and pay their bills.
-This third party will need to be authorized by the student to view the statement and make payment via the payment Web site.
-The authorized user can then access the Web site directly to view the student's billing information and make payments.
+This third party will need to be authorized by the student to view the activity and make payment via the payment Web site.
+The authorized user can then access the Web site directly to view the student's term activity and make payments.

 Do authorized payers have to make their payment online?

-No. The authorized payer can print a copy of the e-bill via the Internet and mail his/her payment (check, cashier's check, money order, or traveler's check) along with the printed e-Bill to the appropriate address.
+No. The authorized payer can mail his/her payment (check, cashier's check, money order, or traveler's check) to the appropriate address.

 Checks should be made payable to Albion College and include the student's Albion College ID number on the check.